jabamaus/jaba/README.md

 - Add check for calling undefined attributes
 - Look again at if generator block should be called per node
-- check whether keyvalue attr is really what we want
 - Make all nodes readonly once definitions processed
 - make paths in jaba.output.json relative to itself
 - test absolute root paths